mertnuhoglu/study/study_r.md

               \eqn{a + b}
             Tables
               \tabular{}
-        Vignettes
+        # Vignettes
           intro
             browseVignettes()
-              see all installed vignettes
+              see all installed vignettes in browser
             browseVignettes("packagename")
+            vignette(package="dplyr")
+              list vignettes in console
             consists of
               source file
               HTML/PDF